Do you want to learn how to add Google Analytics to WooCommerce?

 Step 2: Install MonsterInsights eCommerce Addon

 Now that MonsterInsights is live on your website, it’s time to install and activate the MonsterInsights eCommerce addon.
-This addon tracks your WooCommerce sales and website performance automatically.
+The functionality of this addon tracks your WooCommerce sales and website performance automatically.

 Step 3: Enable Enhanced eCommerce Tracking in Google Analytics

-To do that, log into your Google Analytics account and select the property you’d like to set up enhanced eCommerce for.
+To do that, log into your Google Analytics account, navigate to the Google Analytics dashboard, and select the property you’d like to set up enhanced eCommerce for.

 Next, click Admin and head to the eCommerce Settings heading under the View column.